matthewwall/weewx-interceptor/readme.txt

 option 7: capture using tcpflow

 tcpflow -C -i eth0 -s0 tcp dst port 80 | combine-lines.pl | xargs -n 1 curl http://Y.Y.Y.Y:PPPP -s -d

-option 8: web proxy

-See the examples in the util directory.
-The apache/conf.d/myaculink.conf creates an alias, and the the usr/lib/cgi-bin/myaculink script receives data, redirects it to the interceptor, and optionally passes it on to the original destination.
-Use DNS hijack or direct configuration to make the internet bridge send to the web proxy.

 ===============================================================================